 iWeb uses essentially the same trading platform as its parent companies, Halifax and Lloyds.
 The platform is significantly more modern than the rest of the iWeb site, which is good.

 Despite this, there is no iWeb share dealing app available.
-While you can access the online platform from a smartphone’s browser, the experience is far from seamless and is unimpressive compared to the top trading apps on the market.
+While you can access the online platform from a smartphone’s browser, the experience is far from seamless and is unimpressive compared to the most popular trading apps on the market.

 For these fund-style assets, iWeb’s screener offers quite a few parameters.
 Most notably, you can search funds by the investment firm that owns the fund, by the risk rating and performance values that Morningstar assigns to the funds, and by the market sector that the fund covers.
 You can also filter out high-fee mutual funds in order to keep the cost of your long-term investments low.